danpetry/text-edit-blocks/README.txt

 INTRODUCTION
 ------------

-This program is written to the requirements of Task 3: Modular Madness.

-It takes command line input and allows the user to create a chain of string processing modules, and then process a string through it.
+This program takes command line input and allows the user to create a chain of string processing modules, and then process a string through it.

 The processing modules inherit from a Module base class, and a Chain class